-Financial Aid: most aid award(s) will credit directly to a student’s university billing account once all the conditions for aid disbursement have been met.
-It is understood that any remaining housing/dining balance not covered by financial aid awards is the responsibility of the student and must be paid upon return of the Billing Statement form.
+Financial Aid: Any housing/dining balance not covered by financial aid awards is the responsibility of the student and must be paid upon return of the Billing Statement form.
 Financial Aid recipients are required to complete the following steps as part of the Billing Statement requirement:

 - Review and ensure all financial aid eligibility requirements have been met (financialaid.ucsc.edu/apply-receive/summer.html)

 - Review a summary of financial aid award(s) with an adviser in the Financial Aid and Scholarship Office

 - Students approved for Spring Transitional Housing will be allowed to move to their summer session housing assignments starting at 4pm on Tuesday, June 16, 2015.
 In order to be allowed to stay in your current housing assignment until that time, you will need to login to Student Housing Online to complete a spring contract extension (available beginning May 23).